kyle1373/obamify-web/README.md

 ## Key features

 - ✅ Fully client-side Hungarian + genetic solvers translated from the Rust codebase
-- ✅ Drawing-mode refinement worker plus local morph simulation for playback
+- ✅ Single-photo “Turn it into Obama” workflow with one button
-- ✅ GIF export powered by `gif-encoder-2`
+- ✅ Live worker preview plus animated morph simulation view
-- ✅ Persistent preset store (IndexedDB) for custom creations
+- ✅ No uploads or servers — everything runs in the browser
 - ✅ Vitest-covered heuristics & simulation helpers

 ## Getting started